critocrito/sugarcube/docs/tutorial.md

 To run `sugarcube` you have to install [NodeJS](https://nodejs.org/en/).
 The easiest way to do this, is to use [nvm](https://github.com/creationix/nvm).
 Node Version Manager (nvm) is a script written to manage multiple active NodeJS versions.
-SugarCube works with the latest version of NodeJS (at the time of this writing 7.7.4) and was tested with version 6.9.0 as well.
+SugarCube works with the latest version of NodeJS (at the time of this writing 7.7.4) and was tested with version 6.9.0.

 Follow the
 [installation instructions](https://github.com/creationix/nvm#install-script) to install nvm.
 Check in your terminal that 'node' has been installed by entering in the following command: